tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Genome-wide CRISPR screens of T cell exhaustion identify chromatin remodeling factors that limit T cell persistence
  - chronic stimulation assay
  - *in vivo* validation of screen results (perturbation of INO80 and BAF chromatin remodeling complexes improves T cell persistence in tumors)
+# Germline variants associated with toxicity to immune checkpoint blockade
+## Abstract
+ - GWAS of 1,751 patients on ICIs across 12 cancer types
+ - 3 genome-wide significant associations: one near *IL7* (regulator of lymphocyte homeostasis) in a new cryptic exon (patients with this variant had increased lymphocyte stability after ICI which predicted irAEs and improved survival), one near *IL22RA1*, and one on 4p15
+## Main
+ - hypothesis for irAE onset heterogeneity: impact of germline genetic determinants of immune activity
+ - evidence for this hypothesis: polygenic risk for autoimmune conditions correlated with onset of cutaneous and thyroid irAEs
+## Discussion
+ - ***IL7* supports aberrant immune activity in autoimmunity, limits organ toxicity during antiviral immune response, blocks PD-1 leading to T1D (blocking checkpoint when it would have prevented autoimmunity, so IL7 acts as a natural ICB and is therefore rationally associated with irAEs**), can try *IL7* receptor blockade to treat *IL7*-irAEs
 # Graft-versus-host disease versus graft-versus-leukemia
  - graft-versus-host is characterized by robust T-cell activation and proliferation followed by infiltration of host target structures
  - it's less clear to what degree T-cell activation and proliferation are required for effective graft-versus-leukemia, so perhaps controlling T-cell proliferation can uncouple graft-versus-leukemia from graft-versus host